maxhbr/LDBcollector/md/RPL-1.5.md

 General Comments
 ----------------

+-   “Maximal copyleft licenses answer the question “When does the license require you to share?” differently than other families.
+    Maximal copyleft licenses require you to share software you make with others, and to license that software alike when you do.”
+    (source: [BlueOak License
+    List](https://blueoakcouncil.org/copyleft "BlueOak License List"))

 -   “Per SPDX.org, this license was released 15 July 2007 This license
     is OSI certified. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/rpl-1.5.yml "Scancode"))